At the Christian Petersen Art Museum, Campbell Gallery, 1017 Morrill Hall

 January 25 - July 30, 2021

-Perceptions of Identity: Paintings by Rose Frantzen, a solo exhibition of nationally-recognized Iowa artist Rose Frantzen opens this January at the Christian Petersen Art Museum.
+Perceptions of Identity: Paintings by Rose Frantzen, a solo exhibition of nationally-recognized Iowa artist Rose Frantzen is on view at the Christian Petersen Art Museum.
 This exhibition includes works of art selected from the University Museums' Permanent Collection and on loan from the artist.

 Perceptions of Identity aims to develop a better understanding of Rose Frantzen's body of work.
 Frantzen's portraits, whether they are commissioned projects for Iowa State or studio explorations of her subjects, continuously explore identity.
 Paintings from her In the Face of Illusion series open a conversation between the represented subject and optical illusions, to address perceptions of identity.

 Frantzen will also add six new portraits to the Faces of Iowa State series the during the first week in March.
 She will be a temporary artist-in-residence at the Christian Petersen Art Museum and there will be a livestream webcam available during the hours she is painting.
 Details and times will be posted on the University Museums' website and social media closer to the event dates.

 The Online Gallery Guide includes images of all of the exhibition objects and their interpretations.

 Rose Frantzen was born and raised in Maquoketa, Iowa, where she later returned as an adult and continues to live.
 The rural lifestyle and landscape provide constant inspiration for her paintings.
 She attended the American Academy of Art in Chicago, the Palette & Chisel Academy in Chicago, and the Lyme Academy College of Fine Arts in Old Lyme, CT.
 She recently placed in the top five of the Portrait Society of America's International Portrait Competition.